BrianWill/byteschool/markdown/pigeon/high-level languages.md

 As discussed earlier, talking to the I/O devices requires executing certain instructions, but nothing described above allows us to execute these instructions!
 So how do we do I/O in a high-level language?
 Well, by some means the high-level code we write needs to invoke assembly code which will perform I/O:

- - In the C language, for example, we can 'link' our C code to assembly code such that we can invoke the assembly from C.
+ - In the C language, we can 'link' our C code to assembly code such that we can invoke the assembly from C.
  - In some other languages, we can link our code to C code such that we can invoke the C code and thus indirectly invoke assembly.
  - Some other languages simply provide a built-in set of special functions: though called like ordinary functions, these functions do I/O stuff which you couldn't otherwise do in an ordinary function of the language.

+## Pigeon (an educational language)

+The Pigeon language is a reductively simple programming language I've created for educational purposes.
+Everything you learn about Pigeon in the next few lessons carries over into real languages, like Python or Javascript.